- 1-1/2 pounds boneless beef chuck roast, cut into 1-inch cubes

 - 3/4 cup cold water

 - 2 cups frozen peas, thawed

 - Place the beef, potatoes, water, carrots, soup, onion, celery, Worcestershire sauce, browning sauce if desired, bouillon granules, garlic, sugar, salt and pepper in a 5- or 6-qt. slow cooker.
-Cover and cook on low for 6-8 hours or until meat is tender.
+Cover and cook on low until meat is tender, 6-8 hours.

 - Combine cornstarch and cold water in a small bowl until smooth; gradually stir into stew.
 Stir in peas.
-Cover and cook on high for 30 minutes or until thickened.
+Cover and cook on high until thickened, 30 minutes.
 Yield: 8 servings (3 quarts).

 Reviews forSlow Cooker Beef Vegetable Stew